Asmit159/sudoku-solver/README.md

 - 🧠 Efficient safety checks for row, column, and 3×3 subgrid.
 - 📜 Prints the completed Sudoku grid neatly in the console.
 - 🔒 Author permission required before forking or redistribution.
+- 🔮React UI for users to interact easily(Future upgrade)

 ---